fath3rl0s/RESUME/README.md

 &nbsp;
 &nbsp;

+### HARVARD UNIVERSITY
+Currently, I work as a Course Assistant at Harvard University for the CSCI 149A 16691 - Software Applications: Security Lifecycle Threats class where I deliver guidance on SDLC and act as a backup instructor for my lead.

+### FLATIRON SCHOOL
 As a Senior Cybersecurity Instructor, I've deliver specialized training in cybersecurity awareness, network security, and vulnerability management for some of the world's leading organizations, such as Amazon, Deloitte, and KPMG.

-Currently, I work as a Course Assistant at Harvard University for the CSCI 149A 16691 - Software Applications: Security Lifecycle Threats class where I deliver guidance on SDLC and act as a backup instructor for my lead.

 I enjoy building and breaking boxes
 &nbsp;